 4G phones

 Need a 4G phone?
-Here you will find a handy overview of available phones with 4G, sometimes called LTE.
-You can also check here whether your phone is suitable for 4G.
-You will immediately see if it is available and can easily compare prices, with or without a subscription.
+Here’s a handy overview of phones available with 4G, sometimes also known as LTE.
+You can also check here whether your phone is 4G-compatible.
+You’ll see straight away if it’s available and can easily compare prices, including those with a contract if you wish.

-4G is a technology that allows fast mobile internet on the go.
-It is already the fourth generation mobile telecommunications standard, succeeding 3G.
-4G is also called Long Term Evolution, or LTE for short.
+4G is a technology that allows you to access high-speed mobile internet whilst on the move.
+It is already the fourth generation of mobile telecommunications standards and thus succeeds 3G.
+4G is also known as Long Term Evolution, or LTE for short.

-To use 4G, you will not only need a 4G-capable mobile phone, you will also need a corresponding subscription or prepaid connection.
-Furthermore, you must be in the 4G coverage area, so there must be coverage.
-Almost all Dutch providers now have nationwide 4G coverage, although there are still areas with reduced coverage, so-called blindspots or grey spots.
-At home, you usually connect to your own WiFi network and no data will be sent via the 4G network.
+To use 4G, you not only need a mobile phone that supports 4G, but you’ll also need a suitable contract or pay-as-you-go plan.
+Furthermore, you must be within the 4G coverage area; in other words, there must be signal reception.
+Almost all Dutch mobile network operators now offer nationwide 4G coverage, although there are still areas with reduced coverage, known as ‘blind spots’ or ‘grey spots’.
+At home, you will usually connect to your own Wi-Fi network, and no data will be sent via the 4G network.

 4G speed

-4G has a theoretical maximum download speed of 1,000 Mbit/s and an upload of 500 Mbit/s.
-Those speeds will not be achieved in practice; the average speed is more like 50 Mbit/s.
-However, that is many times faster than 3G (aka UMTS).
-You can directly test how fast your current connection is on websites such as speedtest.net.
+4G has a theoretical maximum download speed of 1000 Mbit/s and an upload speed of 500 Mbit/s.
+These speeds will not be achieved in practice; the average speed is closer to 50 Mbit/s.
+However, this is still many times faster than 3G (also known as UMTS).
+You can test the speed of your current connection straight away on websites such as speedtest.net.

 Bands

-4G works with so-called bands, each with its own frequency.
-A 4G phone does not have to support every band.
-Because providers work with their own bands, it is worth paying attention to see if your future mobile can handle your provider's 4G network.
-Most 4G phones available in shops here will handle the bands applicable here effortlessly, with some import models this is not true.
-For example, some Xiaomi phones will not work on our 4G networks.
-We try to list the supported 4G bands with the specifications for each added phone.
+4G operates on so-called bands, each with its own frequency.
+A 4G phone does not need to support every band.
+As mobile network operators use their own bands, you’ll need to check whether your future mobile phone is compatible with your provider’s 4G network.
+Most 4G phones available here in the shop will work seamlessly with the bands used here, but this is not the case for some imported models.
+For example, some Xiaomi phones do not work on our 4G networks.
+We try to list the supported 4G bands in the specifications for every new phone we add.

 4G in the Netherlands